Usage

 Download the client, then on the machine you want to reach:

-The installer logs you in, registers your machine, and starts a system service.
+This logs you in, registers your machine, and starts the system service.

 Your machine gets a name like myserver.alice and stays online automatically — even after reboots.